BarnBridge/Project-Call-Notes-/call_007.md

 Right now, we are slowing down a bit on the bounties.
 But we are trying to think of more ways to get the community involved.
 Troy and Tyler are always thinking of new things for you guys.

 Right now, we have about two or three bounties ongoing.
-The meme competitions are still rollin'— please, everyone keep on submitting memes to the meme Discord!
+The meme competitions are still rollin'— please, everyone keep on submitting memes to the meme channel on Discord!

 We will be posting new bounties in the Discord and on our social platforms, and if you follow BarnBridge or me on Gitcoin, you will see them there too.
 Check us out on social media for bounty updates.
 Keep an eye out on Gitcoin and Discord specifically.